rafaelsetragni/awesome_notifications/README.md

 Schedules could be created from a UTC or local time zone, and specifying a time interval or setting a calendar filter.
 Notifications could be scheduled even remotely.
 Attention: for iOS, is not possible to define the correct `displayedDate`, because is not possible to run exactly at same time with the notification schedules when it arrives in the user status bar.

-To send notifications schedules, you need to instantiate one of the classes bellow in the notification property 'schedule':
+To send notifications schedules, you need to instantiate one of the classes below in the notification property 'schedule':

 - NotificationCalendar: Creates a notification scheduled to be displayed when the set date components matches the current date.
 If a time component is set to null, so any value is considered valid to produce the next valid date.
 Only one value is allowed by each component.
 - NotificationInterval: Creates a notification scheduled to be displayed at each interval time, starting from the next valid interval.